Malaysia’s king rejects PM’s proposal to declare emergency

 The palace said in a statement that Sultan Abdullah Sultan Ahmad Shah “is of the opinion that there is currently no need for His Majesty to declare a state of emergency in this country or any part of Malaysia.”

-Muhyiddin met with the monarch on Friday to seek royal assent.
-Earlier Sunday, the king held a meeting with other royal households to discuss the prime minister’s proposal.
+Muhyiddin met with the monarch on Friday to seek royal assent but hasn’t made any public comment.
+The palace’s statement came after the king conferred with other royal households earlier Sunday to discuss the prime minister’s proposal.

-He said in the statement that he believes in Muhyiddin’s ability to cope with the crisis and urged a halt to “all politicking” that could disrupt the government’s stability.
+Sultan Abdullah said the government has handled the pandemic well and believes that Muhyiddin is capable of implementing measures to cope with the crisis.
+But the monarch called for a halt to “all politicking” that could disrupt the government’s stability.

 The king can declare a state of emergency that allows the country to be governed through ordinances that cannot be challenged in court.